-Each of them had absented themselves for a time from their worldly responsibilities to practice a solitary meditation, and it was through this practice that they awakened Kundalini, that placeholder term we use to denote the evolutionary energy in man.
+Each of them had absented themselves for a time from their worldly preoccupations to practice a solitary meditation, and it was through this practice that they awakened Kundalini, that placeholder term we use to denote the evolutionary energy in man.
 Other traditions have other names for it: Chi, orgone, or life force.
 The names aren't important; they are interchangeable.

 Only after making their discoveries did they begin talking about them.
-First they acted, then they talked.
+First they practiced, then they talked.
 It was as if they were saying: Do before talking, and when you do talk, talk about doing.

 Don't blame the progenitors.
 They didn't actually start the various religions named after them.
 In fact, Jesus Christ wasn't a Christian; Lao Tse wasn't a Taoist, and Buddha wasn't a Buddhist.
 The signing-up, party member stuff came later, after camp followers, sycophants, and spin doctors began politicizing and formalizing their teachings, turning them into money-making organizations.
 It was after the fact that these religions were named for their progenitors.

 Yes, there is still a residue of legitimate devotion to the initial discoveries those pioneers made about human evolution and how we might speed it up in order to avoid the pitfalls of negative emotion, greed, war, racial hatred, wanton violence.
 But much of their teaching about meditation has been lost over the centuries and we are left with the man-made dogmas and doctrines that have nothing to do with doing.